amzn/app-platform/docs/scopes.md

 It is commonly hosted by a service object managing the login state.
 This scope is destroyed after the user session expires.

-The App Platform by default only provides app scope, which has to be manually created by each application as highlighted above.
+App Platform by default only provides the `AppScope`, which has to be manually created by each application as highlighted above.

 ??? example "Sample"